ConnectUni/connectuni.github.io/index.md

 Ideally, our app will have an active user base with people in the University community being actively involved in the creation, management, and interaction of their individual groups and activities.
 The amount of users active on the app will hopefully reflect the increase of comfort and the decrease in intimidation of connecting within the student demographic.

 We also would like to implement a feature that allows the students within a certain group or community to bond with other members of a shared grouping.
 On top of this, we would like to maintain user retention on the app by motivating them to keep logging on almost daily.
 Nothing builds comradery faster than having a shared goal.
-Group chat trees -> encourage daily interaction.
+Each group chat will be able to take care and raise a plant into a tree by watering it every day.

-In future implementations of our application, we aim to obtain certain members of different groups that serve as potential “ambassadors” or “leaders” (PARTY PEOPLE) of their groups in order to help manage and encourage members of their communities to help.
-Having a leadership role also can help to keep chaotic members out.
+In future implementations of our application, we aim to obtain certain members of different groups that serve as potential “ambassadors” or “leaders” of their groups in order to help manage and encourage members of their communities to help.
+Having a leadership role also can help to moderate happenings within the group.

 profile section/avatar